 This organization shall be called the Project Management Institute, Newfoundland Labrador Chapter

 (hereinafter "the PMI® NL Chapter").
-This organization is a Chapter chartered by the Project Management Institute, Inc. (hereinafter "PMI®") and separately incorporated as a non-profit, tax exempt corporation without share capital under the laws of Newfoundland Labrador, Canada.
+This organization is a Chapter chartered by the Project Management Institute, Inc. (hereinafter "PMI®") and separately incorporated as a non-profit, tax-exempt corporation without share capital under the laws of Newfoundland Labrador, Canada.

 Section 2.